jmoarles072095/track-my-employee/README.md

 ## Description
-This command application lets user in this case managers or supervisors add, update employees and roles of their employee, they could also add new departemts.
-With this application they can have all thie information organized and consised since this app gives you the choice of sorting personnel by role or deparment.
+This command application lets user in this case managers or supervisors add, update employees and roles of their employees, they could also add new departemts.
+With this application they can have all their information organized and accesible since this app gives you the choice of sorting personnel by role or deparment.

 ## Table of Contents
 * [Installation](#installation)